Syria

 BACKGROUND:

 Since March 2011 the government and opposition groups in Syria have engaged in an armed conflict.
 The protracted crisis has its roots in President Bashar al-Assad government’s brutal suppression of protests in 2011, which quickly devolved into an internationalized country-wide conflict characterized by rampant atrocity crimes, including the illegal use of chemical weapons.
 During the conflict, Syrian government forces have been bolstered by Russian airstrikes, which commenced in September 2015.
-Since the start of the conflict at least 580,000 people have been killed, including an estimated 306,887 civilians who died from 1 March 2011 to 31 March 2021, according to the most recent civilian casualty figures from the Office of the UN High Commissioner for Human Rights.
+Since the start of the conflict at least 580,000 people have been killed, including an estimated 306,887 civilians who died from 1 March 2011 to 31 March 2021, according to the most recent civilian casualty figures from the Office of the UN High Commissioner for Human Rights (OHCHR).
 Nearly 13 million people have been displaced, including 6.7 million Syrian refugees.

 Throughout areas under its control, the government systematically perpetrates arbitrary arrests, torture, enforced disappearances and deaths in detention.
 In areas previously held by the opposition, the government is imposing arbitrary restrictions on freedom of movement and depriving individuals of their property, which the UN Human Rights Council-mandated Commission of Inquiry (CoI) on Syria alleges may amount to the war crime of collective punishment.
-Government forces have also reportedly subjected civilians returning to Syria to arbitrary detention, enforced disappearances, extrajudicial killings and torture.
 Meanwhile, armed groups, like the Syrian National Army (SNA) and other Turkish-backed groups, perpetrate torture, ill-treatment, systematic looting and arbitrary detention.
+The armed extremist group Hay’at Tahrir al-Sham also perpetrates abuses, including arbitrarily detaining activists and journalists and torture and ill-treatment in detention.

-The CoI has reported more than 130,000 arbitrary detentions, abductions or disappearances since 2011, with the majority attributable to the Syrian government.
-Following intensive advocacy by Syrian victim, survivor and family associations, coordinating under the Truth and Justice Charter, on 29 June 2023 the UN General Assembly (UNGA) established the Independent Institution on Missing Persons in Syria, mandated to clarify the fate and whereabouts of all missing persons in Syria and to provide support to victims, survivors and their families.
+The CoI has reported more than 130,000 arbitrary detentions, abductions or disappearances since 2011, with the majority attributable to the government.
+Following intensive advocacy by Syrian victim, survivor and family associations, coordinating under the Truth and Justice Charter, on 29 June 2023 the UN General Assembly (UNGA) established the Independent Institution on Missing Persons in Syria, mandated to clarify the fate and whereabouts of all missing persons in Syria and provide support to victims, survivors and their families.

-Syrians continuously suffer from hostilities and unrest along multiple regional frontlines, including across southern, northwest and northeast Syria.
+Syrians suffer from hostilities and unrest along multiple regional frontlines, including across southern, northwest and northeast Syria.
 In northwest Syria, including in Idlib governorate, ground fighting, shelling and airstrikes have continued despite a ceasefire that has been in place since March 2020.
-Elsewhere in northern Syria, escalating hostilities and strikes between the SNA and Syrian Defense Forces (SDF) continue, while improvised explosive devices, as well as indiscriminate shelling and airstrikes, killed and wounded hundreds of civilians throughout 2023.
-The armed extremist group Hay’at Tahrir al-Sham also continues to perpetrate abuses, including arbitrarily detaining activists and journalists and torture and ill-treatment in detention.
+Elsewhere in northern Syria, hostilities and strikes between the SNA and Syrian Defense Forces (SDF) have escalated.
+Improvised explosive devices, indiscriminate shelling and airstrikes killed and wounded hundreds of civilians throughout 2023.

 The grave situation across Syria is partly a consequence of the inability of the UN Security Council (UNSC) to hold perpetrators accountable.
-Since 2013 the UNSC has passed 29 resolutions on the situation in Syria, however, none have been fully implemented and the Syrian government has directly violated many of them.
+Since 2013 the UNSC has passed dozens of resolutions on the situation in Syria, however, none have been fully implemented and the Syrian government has directly violated many of them.
 Russia and China have jointly vetoed ten draft resolutions on Syria and Russia has independently vetoed an additional eight, systematically shielding Syria from international accountability measures.

 RECENT DEVELOPMENTS:

 Since September 2023 hostilities have intensified in northwest Syria, with continuous shelling and airstrikes hitting civilian objects and critical infrastructure, including the main power station in Idlib city, schools, health facilities, displacement camps, markets and mosques.
 According to Human Rights Watch, Syrian forces have used incendiary weapons and banned cluster munitions during their attacks.
 At least 70 civilians have been killed and 303 injured, while approximately 120,000 people have been newly displaced.
-Attacks, including airstrikes and artillery shelling, have continued on a near-daily basis.
-Meanwhile, hostilities intensified in the northeast, displacing tens of thousands of civilians and impacting civilian infrastructure.

 ANALYSIS:

 For over a decade the government of Syria, its allies and armed opposition groups have all perpetrated countless attacks on civilians and civilian infrastructure, blatantly disregarding international law.
 Government forces have committed murder, torture and sexual violence as a matter of state policy.
 All parties to the conflict continue to commit acts that may amount to war crimes and crimes against humanity.
 Ongoing violations of various ceasefire agreements greatly increase the risk of recurrence of large-scale conflict.
+It remains unsafe for Syrians to return to their country.

 As various armed groups attempt to consolidate their control over territory in a fragmented Syria, civilians are facing indiscriminate hostilities, as well as widespread and systematic human rights violations.
 The Syrian government and other parties to the conflict continue to perpetrate detention and disappearance as a strategy to control and intimidate civilians, confirming ongoing patterns of crimes against humanity and war crimes.
-It remains unsafe for Syrians to return to their country.
+Despite the ICJ provisional measures order, the Syrian government continues to perpetrate enforced disappearance, torture and ill-treatment against detainees and to deliberately obstruct families’ efforts to learn the fate and whereabouts of their loved ones.

 RISK ASSESSMENT: